 Why is Vermicomposting so Popular?

-Vermicomposted waste is also waste which will not need to be sent to landfill, and therefore has the support of national governments, and local waste planners.
-This is particularly important in Europe where the EU Directive rules call for a high degree of waste recycling and a reduction in landfilling.
-The targets set, must be achieved throughout the community nations.
-Failure to meet the waste-diversion and recycling target in an area, will be likely to result in fines being levied on some underperforming local authorities (municipalities), in some countries in the next few years.
+Vermicomposted waste is also waste which will not need to be sent to landfill, and therefore has the support of national governments and local waste planners.
+This is particularly important in Europe, where the EU Directive rules call for a high degree of waste recycling and a reduction in landfilling.
+The targets set must be achieved throughout the community nations.
+Failure to meet the waste-diversion and recycling target in an area will likely result in fines being levied on some underperforming local authorities (municipalities), in some countries in the next few years.

-Where local authorities in the developed world fail to comply, is likely in many cases to be due to the difficulty in developing and commissioning enough waste diversion capability in all areas.
-Not only must new facilities for composting need to be built and commissioned, this must be done fast enough to comply with the EU deadlines imposed.
+Where local authorities in the developed world fail to comply, it is likely in many cases to be due to the difficulty in developing and commissioning enough waste diversion capability in all areas.
+Not only must new facilities for composting be built and commissioned, but this must be done fast enough to comply with the EU deadlines imposed.

 One reason that Vermicomposting is popular as it provides local authorities with an excellent method for treating waste so that it is diverted away from landfill, and can be implemented relatively quickly.